Domhnall I, Earl of Mar: Family

 The last surviving record of Domhnall dates to 1297, and the earliest record of his son Gartnait as Earl dates to 1305; therefore, it is believed that Domhnall died sometime between these two dates.
-However, a document dating to 1302 suggests that Domhnall had just died.
+A document dating to 1302 suggests that Domhnall had just died.
 The document contains terms of reconciliation between Edward I of England and Robert the Bruce, and stipulates that Robert should act as warden of Gartnait.